 There isn’t a standard answer to this.
 E-mail was the original word and is still the more popular spelling.
 However, The AP Stylebook says that email is also acceptable.

-There are other words that do require a hyphen with e.
+Other words do require a hyphen with e.
 Two examples are e-commerce and e-book.

 Should you use email or e-mail?
 E-mail and email both refer to electronic messaging, but e-mail is more common.